 Ecuador Tayos Cave – Cueva de los Tayos

-The origin of this name is for the birds that live inside, they are called Tayos.
-Tayos Cave (the Río Coangos is nearby), are located in the Morona Santiago province of Ecuador characterized by dense Amazon rainforest and the shuar culture.
-UNESCO denomated it as a Natural Heritage Site, Sangay National Park.
+The origin of this name is for the birds that live inside, which are called Tayos.
+Additionally, Tayos Cave, located near the Río Coangos, is situated in the Morona Santiago province of Ecuador.
+This area is characterized by dense Amazon rainforest and the Shuar culture.
+Notably, UNESCO designated it as a Natural Heritage Site, specifically within Sangay National Park.

 Oilvirds living inside Tayos Cave